 Almost every business has middle men across its value chain.
-People that connect the buyer to the seller.
+People that connect buyers to seller.
 They exist in the poultry sector too.
-In fact, they run most of the business activities and they take most of the gain, which is why I don’t like using them.
+In fact, they run most of the business activities and they take most of the profit, which is why I don’t like using them.
 But they have their own advantages.
 When you are stuck, chances are that your broker will get a buyer for you.
-Some brokers will over you N 600 per KG live weight of broiler, which is not the best for someone like me.
+Some brokers will offer you N1100 per KG live weight of broiler, which is not the best for someone like me.
 But don’t get me wrong.
 It can save you when things go pretty bad, and your birds are just eating without anyone coming to buy.

-Already, the border closure is giving poultry farmers some level of hope concerning December sales.
-So, let’s stay positive and hope that consumers make a switch from frozen chicken to live broiler chickens.
+Already, the border closure is giving poultry farmers some advantage as consumers slowly make a switch from frozen chicken to live broiler chickens.
 Whichever direction things go, the tips above will help you to market your broiler chickens and make great sales.